-World's most liveable city, six years running
+World's most liveable city, seven years running

 Easy to recruit talented professionals